Manage KPIs

 Case-level KPIs track the process performance based on the number of cases that fulfill a condition.
 For instance, in a claims management process, we could create a case-level KPI that checks the number of claims that were completed is under three weeks.
 Case-level KPIs such as these focus on individual cases rather than the process as a whole.
 If, on the other hand, we want to create a KPI that checks the average processing time of the process, case-level KPIs fall short.
 Process-level KPIs can, however, achieve this.

 Process-level KPIs allow us to create KPIs based on the performance of the entire process.
 We can then identify when the process falls below a set target, ensuring we quickly detect inefficiencies.
-Process-level KPIs are created by defining metrics such as case duration, case utilization, or any other custom metric.
+Process-level KPIs are created from custom metrics.
+To learn about creating custom metrics, see Manage metrics.

 In KPI population, select Entire log.